 Portulaca is native to Uruguay, Argentina, and southern Brazil.
 In these areas, the plant grows naturally as a perennial.

 Throughout the United States, it grows as an annual in USDA hardiness zones 2 to 10a.
 It can grow as a perennial in USDA hardiness zones 10b through 11.

-The plant earns its common name, Moss Rose because its flowers look like very like wild roses.
+The plant earns its common name, Moss Rose, because its flowers look very like wild roses.

 Other common names include:

-- Sun Plant
+- Sun Rose Plant

 - Wild Portulaca